 Our Impact Areas

-With this feedback loop and clear alignment as our foundation, our teams work together across six impact areas to create meaningful change for systems, people and communities.
+With this feedback loop and clear alignment as our foundation, our teams work together across six impact areas to create meaningful change for systems, people, and communities.

-• Preservation & Production
+• Preservation and Production

 • Racial Equity